 Guardian Angel if, for obvious reasons, the other team has decided they're tired of behaving like doomed squirrels every team fight.

 Force of Nature provides significant MR, along with even more health regen, and some movement speed.
 Not usually ideal, but sometimes.

 Spirit Visage is affordable, provides some health, MR, CDR, and stacks well with the health regen elsewhere in the build.

-Abyssal Scepter provides MR from the Megatron Cloak, AP from the Blasting Wand, and that MR Reduction.
+Abyssal Mask provides MR from the Megatron Cloak, AP from the Blasting Wand, and that MR Reduction.
 If those are what you need, it's a great finishing item.

 Rylai's Crystal Scepter provides a ton of health, and mostly provides ability power and some limited slow if you find yourself casting on enemies instead of allies.

 Rabadon's Deathcap simply because the hat looks good on her.
 As she stands over the remains of her foes.

 A well timed Polymorph functions essentially as a combined SLOW, SILENCE, and BLIND.
 (Think about it, it's all there - plus, you get to watch a big mean Cho'Gath turn into an adorable little squirrel).
 While usually this can enable your team to nuke down an opposing squishy champion, often it's useful enough to put a stop on an opposing tank/melee champion disrupting your own team.